benjystanton/benjystanton.github.io/src/posts/2022-09-16-weeknotes-series-06-episode-11.md

 I worked on tickets that I proposed myself, and found accessibility issues that have since been prioritised by the product manager and then fixed by the engineers.
 I know that's the minimum I should be doing and/or just what's expected of my job… but it still felt nice to achieve those things on my first sprint.

-I also presented my work at the spring review to some people from outside the team.
+I also presented my work at the sprint review to some people from outside the team.
 Always weird to present to a faceless group of people of Microsoft Teams.
 And I was quite nervous berfore hand.
 But glad I did it.

 ## Running retro and planning